Elder Law Attorney in Winchester, VA | Call (540) 722-2181

 McCarthy & Akers: The Only LCPLFA Member in the Shenandoah Valley

 Life care planning is a comprehensive service that involves assessing, coordinating, and advocating for the needs of individuals facing long-term healthcare challenges and disabilities.
-This targeted approach enhances the quality of life for these individuals by addressing their medical, psychological, social, and financial needs in a holistic manner.
+This targeted approach holistically enhances these individuals’ quality of life by addressing their medical, psychological, social, and financial needs.
 By creating a customized care plan tailored to each person’s unique situation, life care planners help ensure that the individual can access appropriate and timely care throughout their lifetime.

-At McCarthy & Akers, PLC, life care planning takes on a personalized and client-centered approach.
-With a team of experienced attorneys and professionals focused on elder law, estate planning, and estate administration, McCarthy & Akers, PLC offers a unique perspective on life care planning that goes beyond just the medical aspects.
+Life care planning takes a personalized and client-centered approach at McCarthy & Akers, PLC.
+With a team of experienced attorneys and professionals focused on Elder Law, Estate Planning, and Estate Administration, McCarthy & Akers, PLC offers a unique perspective on life care planning beyond just the medical aspects.
 We understand the complex legal and financial issues that often accompany long-term care needs and work closely with families to provide guidance and support in navigating these challenges.
 Through a collaborative and compassionate approach, we strive to empower individuals and families to make informed decisions about their care and future.

 Learn more about the LCPLFA on their website.